-2.10Save as...
+3.8 Export...

-The standard way to save your data and Imaris scene is simply to choose Save as... from the File menu and give an appropriate name.
-The filename extension is \.ims.The single created Imaris file contains both the image and the scene data.
+The standard way to save your data and Imaris scene on your local storage space is to choose the Export... icon from the Main toolbar (you can also choose Export from the file menu).
+Selecting this option allows you to modify the image name and creates a new image file.
+The file extension is .ims and the created Imaris file contains both the image and the scene data.
+Select the folder where you want to save the file to and give it an appropriate name.

 You can save the file (the single file that contains the image and the scene) when you are done, or each phase of your work separately, so you can come back and look at it later.

-To save the file choose Save as... from the File menu and give the file a name you will remember.
-In this tutorial enter the name PyramidalCellA.
+In this tutorial enter the name as PyramidalCellA.

-2.11Practice Makes Perfect
+3.9 Practice Makes Perfect

-The mouse handling to navigate the image in the viewing area needs some practice but once you master the mouse it is a powerful tool to analyze your data.
-Start with a center position, then rotate the image backwards and then rotate it clockwise.
+Navigating the image with the mouse in the viewing area needs some practice but once you master it, it is a powerful tool to analyze your data.
+Start with a central position, then rotate the image backwards and then rotate it clockwise.